-Are you a contracting business that retains employees in the United States looking for liability insurance?
-If so, our insurance team at Contractors Liability® is ready to answer some common questions for you and provide you with a free quote as well.
+Are you a contracting business that has employees looking for Workers’ Compensation insurance?
+Or are you a business that has no employees but you need a certificate of insurance showing you have Workers Compensation Insurance to get a job or be let on a jobsite.
+If so, our insurance team at ContractorsLiability.com® is ready to answer some common questions for you and provide you with a free quote as well.

 What is Workers Compensation Insurance?

 - Compensation for Lost Wages